KINGgemeenten/accessibilitymonitor/vm/README.md

 ## Installation
 - `ansible-playbook init.yml -i ansible_hosts`
 - `vagrant up`
+- Execute `../sql-dump/inspector-N.sql` in the `inspector` MySQL database within the VM, where `N` is the highest available version number.

 # VM details
 The VM will be accessible at `192.168.50.5`.